 When You Can Put a Subwoofer on Its Side

 However, front-firing subwoofers can be placed on their sides, provided that the speaker faces the listening area.
 You can place it on its side, but only one axis can be rotated.
 This shouldn’t be a problem in most cases.

 Front-firing subwoofers must face the listening area.
-For example, if you place it on its side, the speaker will face sideways.
+For example, if placing your subwoofer, the speaker will face sideways.
 This will reduce the bass that you hear.

 Your sound will be muffled if you have a front-firing or down-firing subwoofer.
 The speaker is not calibrated to allow floor amplification.
 It is possible that the speaker does not rest above the floor, making amplifying the sound impossible.

-Although they are meant to be part of your TV console’s front-firing subwoofers, it doesn’t mean that they have to.
+They are meant to be part of the front-firing subwoofers on your TV console, but that doesn’t mean they have to be.
 They should be at the same distance as your other speakers.
 Some TV consoles may be larger than others.

 Subwoofers can sometimes be placed on their sides to fit better in these spaces.
 If you are looking for the best setup for your space, be sure to read our article on soundbar and subwoofer placement.

 When You Can’t Put a Subwoofer on Its Side